Skip to content

 When selecting an outdoor range hood there are a few key features to prioritize beyond just the CFM rating:

-Stainless steel construction - Outdoor kitchens are exposed to the elements, so a range hood made from high-quality, corrosion-resistant stainless steel is essential.
+Outdoor kitchens are exposed to the elements, so a range hood made from high-quality, corrosion-resistant stainless steel is essential for durability and longevity.

-Variable speed controls - The ability to adjust the fan speed allows you to match the ventilation to your cooking needs, improving energy efficiency and noise levels.
+The ability to adjust the fan speed allows you to match the ventilation to your cooking needs, improving energy efficiency and reducing noise levels.

-Quiet operation - Outdoor entertaining often involves conversation, music, or other ambient noise, so a range hood with minimal operating noise is preferred.
+Outdoor entertaining often involves conversation, music, or other ambient noise, so a range hood with minimal operating noise is preferred for a pleasant experience.

 Cozy outdoor kitchen featuring a stainless steel range hood, stone fireplace, built-in grill, and Big Green Egg smoker, set under a wooden pergola with a mounted TV.